SFOE/BFE-Chatbot-Joule-Verne/README.md

 [^1]: Deployment spans **two Availability Zones** for high availability.
 [^4]: The VPC endpoints are contained in the ECS Security group, and this is necessary to allow traffic with the S3 Gateway Endpoint.
 [^5]: This is primordial (in and out) to allow the JWT exchange between the ALB and Cognito.
+[^6]: The Endpoint type of S3 is Gateway, so instead of being only attached to the corresponding subnets and security groups, the routing table of the (private in this case) subnets must be modified to include the endpoint.